kiancn/CallbackMethod/README.md

 * Optimizing invoke calls: The two Me(thod)Reference types use Reflection at construction time and at run time.
 The heavy lifting is done at construction time, then the references are there.
 However, at execution time (in all run() variants) the invoke-method is called on the referenced Method object, and that is about twice as heavy as a regular method call (http://www.jguru.com/faq/view.jsp?EID=246569): though it might be worth it because you can pass methods around like a freak, it is worth a closer look at the internals of the invoke-method.

 * Make an introduction to each feature of the classes (and possibly define a set of best practices...).

+# Notice
+* All files are heavily commented ( except when they aren't yet ).
+* A small set of test-scenarios is included in the package (and prepared for you in Main).

+* A new, less confusing example of a MeReference in action has been added (it's light!):

+      kcn.misc.MeReferencePatternExample

+* I'm sure there are still some places where I haven't replaced MeReference with MeRef in comments, please do this in your mind.
+Also, sorry.

+# Version Update Summaries
+    -- This will grow into a proper introduction.
+2019/09/17 --

+      <i>v.
+0.01d (only end to end tests done; but no irregular behaviour noticed)</i>
+      <I>v.
+0.015 (one-tenth-of-one-tenth of the way, and then half that) 2019/09/18</i>
+        - Major changes: a) name changes and b) complete rewrite of exception handling.
+      <i>v.
+0.01501 a) readability upgrades, examples less-confusing-made, b) minor changes in exception handling</i>
+      <i>v.
+0.016 (IHoldMethodReference; gone b) many run-methods in packs; gone c) descriptive text less bad</i>